 - Kevin P. Reilly, president emeritus of the University of Wisconsin System, argues that trustees have a role to play in promoting instructional excellence;

-- Amy Chasteen Miller, professor and vice provost for academic affairs, describes how our program is bridging the gap between faculty and students, connecting faculty across disciplines, and resulting in dramatic payoffs in student success and faculty satisfaction;
+- Amy Chasteen, professor and vice provost for academic affairs, describes how our program is bridging the gap between faculty and students, connecting faculty across disciplines, and resulting in dramatic payoffs in student success and faculty satisfaction;

 - Mary E. Brown, a professor at Southern Connecticut State University, shares how valuable our course has been to refining her practice and recommends that all faculty complete the course;